-2 SEC.
-8. Section 2772.1 is added to the Public Resources Code, 3 to read:

-- 2772.1. (a) (1) Prior to approving a surface mining operation's reclamation plan or plan amendment, the lead agency shall submit the reclamation plan or plan amendment to the director for review.
+- (e) Nothing in this section is intended to limit or expand the department's authority or responsibility to review a document in accordance with the California Environmental Quality Act (Division 13 (commencing with Section 21000)). - SEC.
+7. Section 2772.1 is added to the Public Resources Code, to read: - 2772.1. (a) (1) Prior to approving a surface mining operation's reclamation plan or plan amendment, the lead agency shall submit the reclamation plan or plan amendment to the director for review.
 The reclamation plan or plan amendment shall be submitted to the director as early as practicable in order to facilitate the lead agency's review of the reclamation plan pursuant to the California Environmental Quality Act (Division 13 (commencing with Section 21000)).
-All documentation for the submission shall be submitted to the director at one time. - (2) An item of information, document, or component of a document that has been prepared as part of a permit application for the surface mining operation or as part of an environmental document prepared for the project pursuant to the California Environmental Quality Act (Division 13 (commencing with Section 21000)) shall be incorporated into the reclamation plan or plan amendment if it is used to satisfy the requirements of subdivision (c) of Section 2772 and 2772, Sections 2773 and 2773.3, if and Article 1 (commencing with Section 3500) and Article 9 (commencing with Section 3700) of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, as applicable.
+All documentation for the submission shall be submitted to the director at one time. - (2) An item of information, document, or component of a document that has been prepared as part of a permit application for the surface mining operation or as part of an environmental document prepared for the project pursuant to the California Environmental Quality Act (Division 13 (commencing with Section 21000)) shall be incorporated into the reclamation plan or plan amendment if it is used to satisfy the requirements of subdivision (c) of Section 2772, Sections 2773 and 2773.3, and Article 1 (commencing with Section 3500) and Article 9 (commencing with Section 3700) of Subchapter 1 of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, as applicable.
 If an item of information, document, or component of a document is incorporated, reference to the item shall be added to the chart required pursuant to subdivision (b) of Section 2772 and shall be properly indexed with the corresponding appendix reference and page numbers, if applicable.
-The item shall be included in an appendix to and shall become part of the reclamation plan or plan amendment.
-A technical report created by a California-licensed professional to support variations to the reclamation standards adopted by the board pursuant to Section 2773 shall be included in an appendix to the reclamation plan or plan amendment bearing the California-licensed professional's stamp or seal, as applicable. - (3) The lead agency shall certify to the director that the reclamation plan or plan amendment is a complete submission and is in compliance with all of the following: - (A) The applicable requirements of this chapter. - 39 (B) Article 1 (commencing with Section 3500) and Article 9 40 (commencing with Section 3700) of Chapter 8 of Division 2 of
+The item shall be included in an appendix to and shall become part of the reclamation plan or plan amendment. - (3) The lead agency shall certify to the director that the reclamation plan or plan amendment is a complete submission and is in compliance with all of the following: - (A) The applicable requirements of this chapter.